dfinity/examples/native-apps/unity_android_applink/android_integration/README.md

 2. Navigate to the `AgentAndPlugin` in the scene hierarchy.
 3. Update the `Greet Backend Canister` with your own greeting backend canister id.
 4. Update the `Greet Frontend` with your own greeting frontend.
-5. If you use a different URL scheme to launch you Unity project in [ii_integration_page](../ii_integration_page/README.md), please update the `kAndroidScheme`, `kAndroidHost` and `kURLPath` in [AndroidPostBuildProcessor.cs](./Assets/Editor/AndroidPostBuildProcessor.cs) accordingly.
+5. If you use a different URL scheme to launch your Unity project in [ii_integration_page](../ii_integration_page/README.md), please update the `kAndroidScheme`, `kAndroidHost` and `kURLPath` in [AndroidPostBuildProcessor.cs](./Assets/Editor/AndroidPostBuildProcessor.cs) accordingly.
 6. Naviagte to `Editor -> Project Settings -> Android -> Publishing Settings`, choose the keystore file which contains the same `SHA256` value that you use to in your [assetlinks.json file](../ii_integration_page//src/greet_frontend/assets/.well-known/assetlinks.json).

 After updating your Unity project correctly, please build to Android platform in Unity, just
 1. Go to `File -> Build Settings` window.
 2. Switch to `Android` platform.
-3. Click `Build` to build the Android apk, or Click `Build And Run` to build and run on the connected device.
+3. Click `Build` to build the Android app, or Click `Build And Run` to build and run on the connected device.

 ## Verification

 While installing your app on your Android devices, the Android installer will fetch the [assetlinks.json file](../ii_integration_page//src/greet_frontend/assets/.well-known/assetlinks.json) from the website and verify the `SHA256` value.
-But sometimes the verification might fail to due to reasons like unstable network.
-Once you find the Android App Links doesn't work as you expected, you can run the below [adb command](https://developer.android.com/tools/adb) to retrieve the domain verifcation status of your apps.
+But sometimes the verification might fail due to reasons like an unstable network.
+Once you find the Android App Links doesn't work as you expected, you can run the below [adb command](https://developer.android.com/tools/adb) to retrieve the domain verification status of your apps.

 ```
 adb shell pm get-app-links <your-package-name>